SSoelvsten/bdd-benchmark/README.md

   Probably the most popular BDD package of all.
 It uses depth-first algorithms and a unique node table and memoization.

-  We use [this modified v3.0](https://github.com/SSoelvsten/cudd) in which its C++ API has been extended.
+  We use [this modified v3.0](https://github.com/SSoelvsten/cudd) with CMake support and an extended C++ API.

 - [**LibBDD**](https://github.com/sybila/biodivine-lib-bdd):